Continuum limit of the adaptive Kuramoto model: Locked and Drifting oscillators

 (Note that we could also obtain this result by evaluating the time-averaged solution~\eqref{eq:ki_drift_stat}).
 Substituting~\eqref{eq:stationary_kappa_i} into the fixed point condition for the phase equations~\eqref{eq:nodal0_fi} yields the relation between phases $\vp_i$ and their corresponding frequencies $\omega_i$:

-Note that \eqref{eq:w_to_fi} defines functional relation for each oscillator $i$, $\omega_i=f(\varphi_i)$, which is not necessarily injective, i.e., for the same frequency $\omega$ there can be more than one phase value $\vp$.
+Note that \eqref{eq:w_to_fi} defines functional relation for each oscillator $i$, $\omega_i=f(\varphi_i)$, which is not necessarily injective, i.e., for the same frequency $\omega$ there can be more than one stable phase value $\vp$~\footnote{Expression~\eqref{eq:w_to_fi} always has 4 complex-valued solutions, but we are only interested in the real-valued ones, which can be 2 or 4.
+Additionally we care about stable solutions that satisfy: $\frac{\partial \omega}{\partial \vp} > 0$, since they represent viable system states.
+Real-valued solutions come in stable-unstable pairs so if there are 2 solutions in total then 1 is stable, and if there are 4 then 2 are stable.}.
 This is what gives rise to two phase cluster states, as we will see further below in the subsequent analysis.
+Since the phase-frequency relation~\eqref{eq:w_to_fi} is a second-order harmonic, we can expect at most 2-cluster states.
+If higher-order harmonics were introduced in either phase coupling~\eqref{eq:nodal0_fi} or the adaptation rule~\eqref{eq:nodal0_kappa} it could raise the order of the phase-frequency relation, in which case larger multi-cluster states could be expected.
 In Fig.~\ref{fig:relation} we plot relation~\eqref{eq:w_to_fi} for different adaptivity $a$.
 There are three qualitatively different situations: \begin{itemize} \item{ $|a| < 1$: \eqref{eq:w_to_fi} is injective, and the analysis is analogous to the regular Kuramoto model.
 Only 1-phase-cluster states are possible, see~\cref{fig:relation}(a).}

 \item{ $a > 1$: \eqref{eq:w_to_fi} produces another bump around phase $\pi$, which can give rise to 2-phase-cluster antipodal states (main cluster around phase 0, and a smaller cluster around phase $\pi$), see~\cref{fig:relation}(b). }